Stork-billed kingfisher

-Adults dig their nests in river banks, decaying trees, or tree termite nests.
-A clutch of two to five round white eggs is typical.

 Taxonomy

 The first formal description of the stork-billed kingfisher was by the Swedish naturalist Carl Linnaeus in 1766 in the 12th edition of his Systema Naturae.
 He coined the binomial name Alcedo capensis.
 Linnaeus based his description on Mathurin Jacques Brisson's "Le martin-pescheur du Cap de Bonne Espérance".
 Brisson believed his specimen had come from the Cape of Good Hope region of South Africa.
 The species does not occur in Africa and it was suggested that the specimen had been obtained on the Indonesian island of Java.
 The specimen is now known to have come from near Chandannagar in West Bengal, India.
 Linnaeus's specific epithet capensis denotes the Cape of Good Hope.
 The current genus Pelargopsis was introduced by the German zoologist Constantin Gloger in 1841.